RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 Ensure you're logged into the destination store:

-1. Log in to the new store's Shopify or eCommerce platform.
+1. Log in to the new store's Shopify account in an Incognito/Private browsing mode.
+This way you can avoid being logged into multiple accounts on the same browser and prevent caching issues.
 2. Open the Shop Quiz app from the store's dashboard.

-**Important:** Avoid being logged into multiple accounts on the same browser to prevent caching issues.
-For a smoother experience, use Incognito/Private browsing mode for the second account.

 ## Step 3: Import the Quiz